Waterbury, Connecticut: History

 The land was originally inhabited by the Algonquin bands.
 According to Samuel Orcutt's history, some Puritan residents of nearby Farmington "found it expedient to purchase the same lands from different tribes, without attempting to decide between their rival claims."
 The original settlement of Waterbury in 1674 was in the area now known as the Town Plot section.
 In 1675, the turbulence of King Philip's War caused the new settlement to be vacated until the resumption of peace in 1677.
 A new permanent location was found across the river to the east along the Mad River.
 The original Native American inhabitants called the area "Matetacoke" meaning "the interval lands."
-Thus, the settlement's name was Anglicised to "Mattatuck" in 1673.
+Thus, the settlement's name was Anglicized to "Mattatuck" in 1673.
 When the settlement was admitted as the 28th town in the Connecticut Colony in 1686, the name was changed to Waterbury in reference to the numerous streams that emptied into the Naugatuck River from the hills on either side of the valley.
 At that time, it included all or parts of what later became the towns of Watertown, Plymouth, Wolcott, Prospect, Naugatuck, Thomaston, and Middlebury.

-Growth was slow during Waterbury's first hundred years, the lack of arable land due to the constant flooding of the Naugatuck River in particular, discouraged many potential settlers.
+Growth was slow during Waterbury's first hundred years.
+The lack of arable land due to the constant flooding of the Naugatuck River in particular, discouraged many potential settlers.
 Furthermore, the residents suffered through a great flood in 1691 and an outbreak of disease in 1712.
 After a century, Waterbury's population numbered just 5,000.

-Waterbury emerged as an early American industrial power in the early 19th century when the city began to manufacture brass, harnessing the waters of the Mad River and Naugatuck River to power the early factories.
+Waterbury emerged as an early American industrial power in the 19th century when the city began to manufacture brass, harnessing the waters of the Mad River and Naugatuck River to power the early factories.
 The new brass industry attracted many immigrant laborers from all over the world, leading to an influx of diverse nationalities.
 Waterbury was incorporated as a city in 1853 and, as the "Brass Capital of the World", it gained a reputation for the quality and durability of its goods.
 Brass and copper supplied by Waterbury were used in Nevada's Boulder Dam among myriad applications across the United States.

 A famous Waterbury product of the late-19th century was Robert H. Ingersoll's one-dollar pocket watch, five million of which were sold.
 After this, the clock industry became as important as Waterbury's brass industry.
-Evidence of these industries can still be seen in Waterbury, as numerous clocktowers and old brass factories have become landmarks of the city.
+Evidence of these industries can still be seen in Waterbury, as numerous clock towers and old brass factories have become landmarks of the city.

 Waterbury produced silverware starting in 1858 by Rogers & Brother, and in 1886 by Rogers & Hamilton.
 In 1893, Rogers & Brother exhibited wares at the World's Columbian Exposition in Chicago.
 In 1898, both companies became part of the International Silver Company, headquartered in nearby Meriden.
-Production continued at the R&B site until 1938.
+Production continued at the Rogers & Brother site until 1938.
 Designs of the two companies are in the collections of the Mattatuck Museum in Waterbury, the Brooklyn Museum in New York, the Yale University Art Gallery in New Haven, and in many historical societies and museums across the United States.